prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>Enable access to Thanos Rules feature flags.
-By default, no features are enabled.
+By default, no features are enabled.</p>
-Currently Valid options for now: promql-experimental-functions (enables promql experimental functions for ruler)
+<p>Enabling features which are disabled by default is entirely outside the
+scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.</p>
-For more information see <a href="https://thanos.io/tip/components/rule.md/">https://thanos.io/tip/components/rule.md/</a></p>
+<p>For more information see <a href="https://thanos.io/tip/components/rule.md/">https://thanos.io/tip/components/rule.md/</a></p>
 <p>It requires Thanos &gt;= 0.39.0.</p>
 </td>
 </tr>